Male Unbonding: Production

 This is the first episode that was made after the original pilot, "The Seinfeld Chronicles".
 The title of the series was shortened to Seinfeld to avoid confusion with another sitcom called The Marshall Chronicles.

 This is the only episode that does not have "the" in the title.
 A decision was made to name all the episodes in this way so that the writers would not waste time trying to think of funny titles and instead make the content of the episode funny.
 However, this decision was made after the script for "Male Unbonding" was completed.
 Jerry Seinfeld tried to have the title of the episode changed to "The Male Unbonding" some time later, but was unsuccessful.

 This is the first episode written which stars the character of Elaine.
 The first version of the script does not include Elaine, despite the fact that one of the conditions given when Seinfeld was given a series was that a female character was included.
 Originally, the character's name was Eileen.
 Louis-Dreyfus claims that she was unhappy with only being given one scene in the first episode in which she appeared, but said that she performed well in the episode.
 Similarly, other early versions of the script refer to the character of Kramer as "Breckman".
 Kevin Dunn, who plays Joel in the episode, auditioned for the role of George Costanza in the original pilot.
 The episode also stars Anita Wise, who plays a waitress.
 Wise appeared again in another episode from the first season of Seinfeld titled "The Robbery".
 Frank Piazza, a customer at the bank appears in the season 2 episode "The Stranded".

 This episode features different title music from the pilot; this music, composed by Jonathan Wolff, is used throughout the rest of the series.
 The standup interstitials for this episode were recorded twice.
 Originally, the set for the interstitials was brightly lit and was designed to look like that of a church basement, but then it was remade to look like a nightclub and the material was performed again.
 The scene that was set in the bank was originally set in a dry cleaner's.
 However, this was moved and some of the material was moved to a later episode called "The Stock Tip".

-The episode had an alternative ending, in which Joel borrows a k.d. lang tape from Jerry.
-Jerry then finally manages to "break up" with Joel.
-Joel leaves, but then comes back again to tell Jerry that he will bring back the tape.
-Jerry then refers to Joel as Jason from the Friday the 13th films.
+An alternate, longer version of the ending was filmed: Elaine gives up and leaves, but Horneck is sure that she likes him.
+Jerry puts his foot down and breaks up again, and Horneck seems to accept it.
+However, he borrows a k.d. lang tape and promises to return it, revealing that nothing has changed.
+Jerry realizes that he will return just like Jason from the Friday the 13th films.
 "Male Unbonding" was filmed on February 13, 1990.